alonitac/Microservices23/tutorials/docker_compose.md

 - In addition, the flask service and mongo should be connected to a custom bridge network called `private-net-1` network.
 - The nginx should talk with flask using the `flask-app` hostname.
 - The flask service should talk to the mongo using the `mongo` hostname.

+Launch the compose project by `docker compose up`.